 Q: How many images can I submit and how big should they be?

 A: Your Proposal Visualization should include up to ten (10) images in a multi-page PDF to specifically support your proposal, such as diagrams or renderings.
-The PDF will be considered on-screen by the judges and should be formatted at 11”x17” (ledger/A3) size.
+The PDF will be considered on-screen by the judges and should be formatted at 11”x17” (ledger/A3) size with a landscape orientation.
 Maximum allowable file size is 20MB.
 If you win or are selected as a runner-up you will need to provide high-resolution, publication quality images to competition staff.

 Q: There is only space to add my name in the registration field.
 Where can I add my teammates’ names?

 A: Please add your team members’ names under the “Additional Notes” section of the page where you answer the Project Description prompts.
 This portion will not be reviewed by the jury and so will maintain the team’s anonymity.

 Q: When is the competition deadline?